 The desert oasis of Palm Springs, California is home to a surprising attraction: The world’s largest rotating tramcar!
 The Palm Springs Aerial Tram is a cable tramway that carries visitors up to an elevation of 8516 feet on a 10-minute ride into the San Jacinto Mountains.

-The aerial tramway is one of the coolest attractions in Palm Springs.
+The aerial tramway, sometimes informally called the Palm Springs gondola, is one of the coolest attractions in Palm Springs.
 How much are tickets?
 What time is it open?
 How do you get there?
 What’s the hiking like at the top of the mountain?
 Read on for answers to your questions about the tram!

-Palm Springs Aerial Tram Tickets, Discount Coupons, Hours
+Palm Springs Aerial Tramway Tickets, Discount Coupons, Hours

 Are there any discount coupons or Groupons for the Palm Springs aerial tram?
 Generally speaking, no, there are no major coupons available.
-For a modest discount, you can save $1 if you buy through Viator, where adult tickets are currently $25.95.
+Sometimes, you can save a buck or two if you buy through Viator, but this varies depending on the season.
 Viator offers free cancellation until 24 hours before your visit, so you can book with no risk.

 IMPORTANT: There is no cell phone service at the Palm Springs Aerial Tram!
 If you need to download your ticket confirmation number, or download hiking trail maps, make sure to do that before you leave the town of Palm Springs.